CinRC/.github/profile/README.md

 - Clément Aubert.
 The Correctness of Concurrencies in (Reversible) Concurrent Calculi.
 2023. [⟨hal-03950347⟩](https://hal.science/hal-03950347v1).
 Submitted to [JLAMP](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming/), major revision required.

-The revision essentially requires to clarify the connection between the general principle sketched in the beginning of the paper and its articulation to CSSK.
+The revision essentially requires to clarify the connection between the general principle sketched in the beginning of the paper and its articulation to CCSK.
 I look forward to clarifying this question and to refer to the related approaches suggested by the reviewers.
 -->